James Long Company

 - Optional hardware to output the horizontal component

-of the pendulum movement as an analog voltage to drive a polygraph
+of the pendulum movement as an analog voltage to drive a

-channel or data acquisition device
+data acquisition device

 - Provides a cognitive challenge suitable for young